Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Background and related work

-Compared to gradient routing, the most similar approaches prune or mask parts of the network most important for the target behavior.
-SISA \citep{9519428} trains multiple models in parallel on partitions of the dataset and takes ``votes'' from each model at inference time.
-Similar to ablating a network subregion, a model can be dropped to achieve robust unlearning.
-The approach of \citet{bayazit2023discovering} is to learn a mask over parameters in a language model to unlearn specific facts, while \citet{huang2024antidote} and \citet{pochinkov2024dissectinglanguagemodelsmachine} remove neurons related to harmful behavior in order to restore the alignment of an adversarially fine-tuned language model. \citet{guo2024robust} fine-tune the parameters of only the most important components for the task. \citet{lizzo2024unlearnefficientremovalknowledge} instead delete subspaces of the model parameters in order to remove specific knowledge.
+Like gradient routing, some robust unlearning approaches prune or mask parts of the network most important for the target behavior.
+SISA \citep{9519428} trains multiple independent models based on a partition of the dataset and ensembles them at inference time.
+Similar to ablating a network subregion, a model can be dropped to achieve robust unlearning. \citet{huang2024antidote} and \citet{pochinkov2024dissectinglanguagemodelsmachine} remove neurons related to harmful behavior in order to restore the alignment of an adversarially fine-tuned language model. \citet{guo2024robust} fine-tune the parameters of only the most important components for the task. \citet{lizzo2024unlearnefficientremovalknowledge} instead delete subspaces of the model parameters in order to remove specific knowledge.
 Unfortunately, \citet{lo2024large} find that models pruned to remove a concept can very quickly relearn the concept with further training.
-This may be because \emph{identifying} the precise sub-network for a task post-hoc is very challenging, as evidenced by the modest success of ``circuit discovery'' in mechanistic interpretability thus far \citep{wang2023interpretability, NEURIPS2023_34e1dbe9, miller2024transformer, McGrath2023TheHE}.
+This may be because \emph{identifying} the precise sub-network for a task post-hoc is very challenging, as evidenced by the modest success of ``circuit discovery'' in mechanistic interpretability thus far \citep{wang2023interpretability, NEURIPS2023_34e1dbe9, miller2024Transformer, McGrath2023TheHE}.

-\textbf{Scalable oversight.} Scalable oversight is the problem of providing a supervised training signal for behaviors that are difficult or expensive to assess \citep{amodei2016concrete}.
-Semi-supervised reinforcement learning frames scalable oversight in terms of RL on partially labeled data \citep{10.5555/1717872, Finn2016GeneralizingSW, vanEngelen2019ASO}.
-Another approach is weak-to-strong generalization, in which a less powerful model provides supervision to a more powerful one \citep{pmlr-v235-burns24b, kenton2024scalableoversightweakllms, Radhakrishnan2023Scalable}.
-Weak-to-strong generalization introduces a potential risk: the stronger model may exploit blind spots in the weaker model's supervision capabilities.
+\textbf{Limits of data filtering for removal of undesired capabilities.} The challenge of limited or imperfect data labeling is ubiquitous in modern ML systems \citep{anwar2024foundational}.
+Obtaining comprehensive labels for harmful capabilities or behaviors is difficult.
+Current filtering approaches rely on simple heuristics and blacklists \citep{albalak2024a}.
+Automated toxicity filtering can inadvertently exclude valuable content from marginalized groups \citep{dodge2021documenting, chowdhery2023palm}.
+Similarly, research on dataset filtering has shown that both rule-based approaches \citep{raffel2020exploring} and narrow classifiers \citep{gehman2020realtoxicityprompts, solaiman2021process} struggle to effectively identify and filter harmful content \citep{welbl2021challenges}.